yildizmy/pet-clinic/backend/src/main/resources/docs/how_to_run.md

 ```
 <br/>

-4. Run the following command:
+4. Run the following command (by running this command, the app and database containers are built and start up):

 ```
 docker compose -f docker-compose.yml -f docker-compose.prod.yml --build